The Lone Cypress tree on the 17 mile drive

 Just a short drive north of Point Lobos and Carmel is the Monterey Bay Aquarium on Cannery Row.
 The aquarium is the amazing home for marine life in the Monterey Bay.

-This is a museum is a perfect activity for keeping everyone happy for hours and hours.
+This museum is a perfect activity for keeping everyone happy for hours and hours.

 # 9 Stroll on Cannery Row